Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

-In \cite{GR86}, Guivarc'h and Raugi derive contraction results on the flag space for totally strongly irreducible measures (\ie the push-forward $\bigwedge^k_*\nu$ is strongly irreducible for all $k < d$).
-In this paragraph, we note point out that the same strategy works without moment conditions.
+In \cite{GR86} \cite{GR89}, Guivarc'h and Raugi derive contraction results on the flag space for totally strongly irreducible measures (\ie the push-forward $\bigwedge^k_*\nu$ is strongly irreducible for all $k < d$).
+In the present paragraph, we point out that the same strategy works without moment conditions.
+Note that the Zariski density of $\Gamma_\nu$ guarantees total irreducibility (in both the Archimedean and ultrametric cases).